 In equilibrium, banks self-select into different programs.
-The weakest banks borrow immediately from the DW because they are desperate for liquidity and cannot afford to wait.
+The weakest banks borrow immediately from DW because they have the highest demand for liquidity, and it will be very costly for them to wait.
 Stronger banks, in contrast, are lured to participate in the auction because the potential of borrowing cheap renders the auction more attractive than DW.
 Their liquidity needs are not as imperative, and they value the lower expected price in the auction more than weaker banks do.
-Of the banks that participate in TAF, some may bid higher than the discount rate because they would like to avoid the discount window stigma brought by being pooled with the weakest banks.
+Of the banks that participate in TAF, some may bid higher than the discount rate because they would like to avoid DW stigma brought by being pooled with the weakest banks.
 As a result, the clearing price in the auction may exceed the discount rate.
 Of the banks that have lost in TAF, relatively weaker ones might still borrow from DW.

 We demonstrate that TAF, used in accordance with DW, could increase liquidity provision through three channels.
-First, by setting a low reserve price in the auction, TAF attracted moderately weak banks (that would have borrowed from DW without TAF) to participate and take their chances on borrowing cheap.
+First, by setting a low reserve price in the auction, TAF attracted moderately weak banks (that would have borrowed from DW without TAF) to participate and take their chances on borrowing cheaply.
 Second, participating banks can submit bids to internalize any stigma cost associated with TAF, so TAF also attracted moderately strong banks (that would not have borrowed at all without TAF) to participate.
-Finally, due to the selection by stronger banks into the auction, the auction stigma is endogenously lower than the discount window stigma, which further encourages stronger banks to participate in TAF.
+Finally, due to the selection by stronger banks into the auction, the auction stigma is endogenously lower than DW stigma, which further encourages stronger banks to participate in TAF.
 Hence, the combination of TAF and DW expands the set of banks who try to, and may obtain, liquidity, thus increasing the overall supply of short-term credit to the economy.

 Our model generates some empirically testable implications.
-First, financially weaker banks borrowed relatively more from the DW than TAF, compared with their stronger peers.
-Given so, the DW carries a higher stigma cost than TAF.
+First, financially weaker banks borrowed relatively more from DW than TAF, compared with their stronger peers.
+Given so, DW carries a higher stigma cost than TAF.
 This result also explains why banks might want to bid more in TAF than the concurrent discount rates.
-Moreover, the discount window alone may not be effective in providing liquidity during the crisis.
-Indeed, we show that when banks face higher liquidity risks, they might borrow less from the DW.
-In addition, introducing the TAF could further increase the stigma of the DW relative to the situation when there is only DW.
+Moreover, DW alone may not be effective in providing liquidity during the crisis.
+Indeed, when banks face higher liquidity risks, they might borrow less from DW.
+In addition, introducing TAF could further increase the stigma of DW relative to the situation when there is only DW.